jptrainor/documin/README.md

 ## Getting Started

 Configure your web server to expose a file system directory that you want to manage.
-On a simple linux that may be as simple as creating a directory in /var/www.

 Copy documin.php to the root of the managed directory tree.
 Optionally rename documin.php to index.php.
+Be sure the directory is writable by the web server process.
 Optionally review and change the configuration settings in documin.php.
+That's it, you're done!

 ## Referencing Files By ID